GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <em><span>User Experience Designer</span></em><br /><span>Office of Natural Resources Revenue (ONRR)</span>
     </p>
     <p>
       <span>Shannon McHarg is a UX designer working in the Department of the Interior’s Office of Natural Resources Revenue.
-She has more than 19 years’ experience working  for companies like H&R Block and L.L.Bean and a Master’s degree in Human Factors from Bentley University.</span>
+She has more than 19 years’ experience working  for companies like H&R Block and L.L.Bean and has a Master’s degree in Human Factors from Bentley University.</span>
     </p>
     <p>
       <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2bs2b"><em><span>From 5,000 to 0: prioritizing documents for remediation </span></em></a>